 An anonymous user suggests, "Start taking 4 oregano oil capsules as soon as you start to get sick.
 See oregano oil

 On 3/16/20 2:39 AM

 I am told it causes permanent lung damage.
 You don't want to catch this.

 I feel sorry for your friend, but I don't think he has immunity for life.
-Listen to this, up to the 18 minute mark. youtube
+Listen to this, up to the 18 minute mark.
+Watch on YouTube

 I just heard from a friend of mine who got G / G and he had the virus.
 It was hell, but he now has immunity for life.

 Yea, the 23andMe link will show if you have the marker being discussed in the article.

 And researchers from everywhere are working on it.

 In a related post I just made, anyone who has tested at 23andMe can do this: